deepakrao92/CppND-Capstone-Sudoku/README.md

   * Yes, smart pointers are used as well as raw pointers.

 ### 6. Concurrency
-* The project uses multithreading
+* The project uses multi-threading
   * No.
 * A promise and future is used in the project
   * No.